godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

     is enabled.

-    Textures used only in 2D or in the UI produce no streaming feedback and would remain at their lowest allowed quality — keep using the regular Texture2D importer for those.
+    Textures used only in 2D or in the UI produce no streaming feedback and would remain at their lowest allowed quality.
+Keep using the regular Texture2D importer for those.

 How it works